lambdaclass/concrete/ROADMAP.md

     opportunistically when a roadmap task touches them.
 Improve examples only when they serve proof-link migration, `concrete prove` authoring, external validation, or a release-facing tutorial.
+17. Add the Phase 9 validation artifact: a showcase/workload dashboard that proves every flagship and graduated workload has a check story, evidence bundle, oracle or reference when appropriate, interpreter-vs-compiled coverage, runtime-obligation audit, trust/assumption classification, and release-CI replay.
+The first external-user workload in this dashboard is the external-validation-gate trial.

 ## Phase 10: Compiler Soundness Bridge